 1. Make Pre-Event Preparations

 There are multiple steps and processes that need to be completed before a critical release event can go ahead, such as ensuring technology readiness, getting the appropriate sign-offs, User Acceptance Testing and Change Governance.
-In addition, basic arrangements also need to be made for the physical needs of the people who will be working over the release weekend.
+Basic arrangements also need to be made for the physical needs of the people who will be working over the release weekend.
 This includes arranging for air conditioning to be on in the office and food to be supplied.
 Simple measures like this to ensure that everyone working over the weekend can eat, drink and be comfortable are essential pre-event preparations that are easily overlooked.

 2. Formalise Go/No-Go Decisions